Steps Of The Mortgage Process And How To Close On Time

 - If the Processor sees something that the Loan Officer missed they will request this documentation now

-- Because of the complexities of the mortgage process a second set of eyes is very important to ensure that no documentation is missing and that all necessary information is obtained
+Because of the complexities of the mortgage process, the second set of eyes is very important to ensure that no documentation is missing and that all necessary information is obtained.

 Submission To Underwriting